cilliagustin/track-e.i/README.md

 * Calendar Section
 * Add Section

-The site has on top a navbar that allows the use to toggle in between this three sections unless the user is using the website on a desktop.
+The site has on top a navbar that allows the user to toggle in between this three sections unless the user is using the website on a desktop.
 In that case the Add Section is always displayed at the right half of the screen and the navbar allows you to toggle the left half between the Balance and Calendar Sections.

 ### User Stories